Khalilsqu/GIFtoolsCookbook/content/objectFunctionality/data/general/dataManipulation.rst

     :align: center
     :width: 400

-**NOTE 1:** For removal of the trend, see the :ref:`Column calculator <objectColumnCalculator>` for how to subtract one column from another within a data object.
+**NOTE 1:** For removal of the trend, see the :ref:`Calculator <objectCalculator>` for how to subtract one column from another within a data object.

 **NOTE 2:** The calculation of a polynomial trend can be accessed in the :ref:`data viewer <viewData>`.
 Data first need to be selected via the **View** |rarr| **Edit** |rarr| **Data selection** tab of the viwer control dialog.
 Then select its neighbouring tab: **View** |rarr| **Edit** |rarr| **Regional fit**.
 A new data column name is manditory as well as the degree of polynomial.